ahernc/clubpoker-scrape/README.md

 ## Setup

-1.Clone the repo to your local disk
+1. Clone the repo to your local disk
-1.Restore packages
+1. Restore packages
-1.Open the file Program.cs.
+1. Open the file Program.cs.
 If you want, change the output file specified in the StreamWriter.
 Otherwise it will just write it out to c:\temp\clubpoker.txt

 ## Dependencies